rfhb/ctrdata/README.md

-For MS Windows, install [cygwin](https://cygwin.org/install.html): In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation into `c:\cygwin`.
-Alternatively, install manually cygwin with packages `perl`, `php-jsonc` and `php-simplexml` (consumes about 160 MB disk space; administrator credentials not needed).
+For MS Windows, install [cygwin](https://cygwin.org/install.html): In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation into `c:\cygwin` (installations in folders corresponding to `c:\cygw*` will also be recognised and used).
+Alternatively, install manually cygwin with packages `perl`, `php-jsonc` and `php-simplexml`.
+This installation will consume about 160 MB disk space; administrator credentials not needed.

 ## 3\.
 Mongo database